 1. Double data entry is time wasted

-CRMs and accounting apps need much of the same information to reach their full potential.
+CRMs and accounting apps like Keap need much of the same information to reach their full potential.
 They both need to know the names of your customers, what they purchased and more.
 Entering the same data into two different systems, whether you are manually typing it or downloading CSV files, reformatting them, and uploading them into the other app, is tedious and wastes time.

 Small businesses and nonprofits can spend up to 40 hours each month just on exporting invoices and updating revenue.
 If your CRM and accounting are integrated you can use only one app as your hub instead of logging in and out of each application.
 No more exporting and uploading, just enter a new customer in your CRM and a new profile will automatically be created in your accounting app without ever needing to log in.